-In either case, payment will not exceed a maximum of 480 hours for regular full-time employees; 360 hours for regular three-quarter time employees; or 240 hours for regular part-time employees.
+In either case, payment will not exceed a maximum of 480 hours for full-time employees; 360 hours for three-quarter time employees; or 240 hours for part-time employees.
 Employees hired after January 1, 1989, will not receive pay for accumulated sick leave balances at time of termination.

-Sick Leave Incentive (not available for employees enrolled in the Paid Time Off Program)
+Sick Leave Incentive (not available for employees enrolled in the Paid Time Off Program and not available for HFWA Leave)